-Post-retirement Disabled Mortality

-Rates which vary by gender are assumed for disabled retirees based on a study of the Plan's experience from 2007 to 2012 and updated expectations regarding future mortality improvement.
-The 2010 base rates are equal to 105% of the rates from the UP-1994 Mortality Table for Males and 115% of the rates from the UP-1994 Mortality Table for Females.
-The base rates are projected using Mortality Improvement Scale MP-2019 on a generational basis.
+• Post-retirement Disabled Mortality: Rates which vary by gender are assumed for disabled retirees based on a study of the Plan's experience from 2013 to 2018 and updated expectations regarding future mortality improvement.
+The PubG-2010 disabled rates, adjusted by 80% for males and 100% for females.
+The base rates are projected using Mortality Improvement Scale MP-2020 on a generational basis.
 As a generational table, it reflects mortality improvements both before and after the measurement date.